 I’m a member of the BACP (British Association for Counselling and Psychotherapy) and the ACC (Association of Christian counsellors.)

-Though originally a Maid of Kent, I have lived and worked in Herefordshire for more than 2 decades.
+Though originally a Maid of Kent, I lived and worked in Herefordshire for more than 2 decades, and now live in rural Wiltshire.
 This means I’m familiar with farming, local and rural issues, and the frustrations and challenges as well as the joys country life can present.

 How I came to be a counsellor